Bobbye's Writing Samples

 Mark Speck and his son from Livingston, TN are veterans at mule pulls across the country.
 The season begins in Texas in the spring and ends at the Tennessee State Fair in September.
 In between, they hit as many pulls as they can, usually a couple a month, competing not only for the cash prizes, but for the bragging rights you get by being able to say your mules are the best of the best.

-Mark says they never get their hopes up over a young mule colt.
+Mark says they never get their hopes up over a young mule foal.
 Blood and pedigree matter, certainly, but it’s the heart of the adult mule that makes the difference in whether he comes away in first place or twentieth.
 As veteran W. E. King of Columbia, TN states, “The strongest mule in the world ain’t gonna be able to pull a winning load if he ain’t got heart.”
 They are there, at the Ider Mule Day Pull to give their team another chance at proving how much heart they have before heading back to Tennessee.

 You hear a lot of talk about that from the men and women in the holding area waiting for their mules to be called out to prove their stuff.
 Heart.
 They offer it to the animals in their care (as evidenced by the glossy hair, fat bellies and quivering muscle tone on the massive beasts) and they ask for it in return.
 And most of the mules that make it up into the final group of pullers obviously offer that back in spades.
 Heart.
 You can’t breed it, you can’t train it, it’s something that they’ve either got or they haven’t.
 And every handler there agrees that you can’t be sure until after a mule’s second, third or even fourth birthday whether he’s got enough to give what it takes.

 During those years while they’re watching these hopefuls do these mules become family pets?
 Well, it depends on your definition of pet.
 If you are thinking about a cuddly, follow-you-everywhere kind of house pet, then, no they’re not.
 Most of the mules that make it to the top in their circuit aren’t good for much other than pulling…some of the owners say they pull wagons and garden implements for exercise in between weight pulls, but most don’t cotton to being under a saddle or being much of a buddy kind of animal.
 Mr. King says in his opinion, a lot of the mules that make it to the top can be just downright mean.
 If not mean, then at least high-spirited and definitely not house-pets for those inexperienced in dealing with cantankerous long-ears.
 Sometimes even for those that are.
+There are always exceptions to the rule though, and I saw more than a few mules being lovingly petted by the handler's wives and kids, as well as taking treats gently from outstretched hands.

 Like a lot of old-timers, these mules don’t want to waste a lot of time or energy on extra-curricular activities.
 They just want to do their job, taking as long as it takes to get it done, then go home to a nice warm bed and a good hearty meal and sleep until it’s time to answer the call of duty again, without a lot of frills in between.